javieralaves/javieralaves/README.md

 - <a href = "https://github.com/javieralaves/WordScramble">WordScramble</a> - get a random word and compose new words with the letters of that word
 - <a href = "https://github.com/javieralaves/BetterRest">BetterRest</a> - find out when you should go to sleep based on individual lifestyle preferences
-- <a href = "https://github.com/javieralaves/RockPaperScissors">Rock, Paper, Scissors</a> - classic game, with a twist
+- <a href = "https://github.com/javieralaves/iExpense">iExpense</a> - an expense manager app

 <a href = "https://javieralaves.com">javieralaves.com</a>